🚀 Get 25% off your first month on any plan! Use code MINT at checkout 🚀

 Go back to the "Console" page.
 You may need to accept the EULA in eula.txt if this is a fresh install.
 Then, click Start.
 The first startup of a large modpack can be very slow, so allow it 5-10 minutes to load completely.

 That's it!
-Your custom modpack is now installed and ready to play.
+Your custom modpack is now uploaded and ready to play.

 ← Go Back